 What is the Ansible equivalent of terraform plan?

 ansible-playbook --check --diff runs a playbook in dry-run mode, showing what would change without making any changes to the target systems.
 Adding --diff alongside --check shows the exact line-by-line changes to files and configuration.
 Not every Ansible module supports check mode (modules that call external APIs may not), but for most configuration management tasks, it's a reliable way to preview changes before applying.
+For static analysis on playbooks and roles before running them at all, ansible-lint catches style and correctness issues early.

 What is new in Ansible and Terraform in 2026?